vinaydhegde/testdriven-site/src/_posts/blog/2018-04-16-tdd-with-react-jest-and-enzyme-part-one.md

 Before we write the `Display` component, add the `Display` test file and set up a shallow render test in the new test file like we did with the `Calculator` component.

-Create then navigate to *Display.spec.js*, and add the shallow render test as well as the `beforeEach` setup method:
+Create, then navigate to *Display.spec.js*, and add the shallow render test as well as the `beforeEach` setup method:

 ```javascript
 import React from 'react';